 Girona airport was built in 1965 when passenger traffic was quite modest.
 The early 2000s saw passenger numbers grow quite spectacularly after Ryanair chose Girona to be one of its premier European hubs.
 From 2002 to 2008 passenger numbers increased almost ten-fold, from just over 500,000 to more than 5.5 million.
 However, half the financial gain of this period was lost due to the economic crash.
 Over the next four years, 2.8 million passengers have used the airport.
 2014 saw no less than 2.2 million passengers pass through.

 The city airport is convenient for many of the resorts along the Costa Brava, such as Lloret de Mar, l’Estartit and Blanes.
 It is also an alternative option instead of using the Barcelona Airport.
-It is about a 40-minute drive to the French border, so many people use Girona Airport as a way of getting to the Pyrenees ski resorts and Andorra.
+It is about a 40-minute drive to the French border, so many people use Girona Airport to get to the Pyrenees ski resorts and Andorra.
+Connections are also available to the Balearic islands.

 The Romans built and named the citadel Gerunda before the Visigoths ruled Girona.
 The Moors then took it over in 715.
 Charlemagne reconquered in 785 AD making it one of the fourteen original counties of Catalonia.
 The Moors recaptured again in 793 AD, keeping it until the Christians finally drove them out.
 The city repeatedly changed hands between the Moors and their adversaries.
 After all the fighting, Wilfred the Hairy incorporated Girona into the County of Barcelona in 878 AD.
 Title to the City would pass around many times over the years.
 Princess Leonor of Asturias currently carries the title to the City.